Feyerabend/cc/ch08/addition/hott/README.md

 At this point one has accidentally wandered into higher-dimensional structure.

 This is where the homotopical interpretation enters.
-Mathematicians discovered that the formal behavior of identity types corresponds remarkably closely to the behavior of paths in topology.
+Mathematicians discovered that the formal behavior of identity types corresponds remarkably closely to the behaviour of paths in topology.
 One may interpret a type as a space, a term as a point in that space, and an identity proof as a path connecting two points.
 Then equality between proofs becomes a homotopy between paths.
 Higher equalities become higher homotopies.